-The Museum is housed in a building built in 1688 on four floors, with lots of small rooms.
-It is Grade 1 listed.
-After consulting English Heritage and the Whitby Disability Action Group, we have made it as accessible as we can within these limitations.
+The Museum is housed in a Grade 1 listed building, built in 1688 on four floors with lots of small rooms.
+In consultation with English Heritage and Whitby Disability Action Group, we have made it as accessible as we can within these limitations.

 Arrival and Car Parking Facilities

-Use the Park & Ride facility located on A171 approaching Whitby from Teesside.
-This operates between Easter and the end of October, and deposits you in the town centre near the railway station, 10 minutes walk from the Museum.
+• Use the Park & Ride on A171.
+This deposits you in the town centre near the railway station, 10 minutes walk from the Museum.

-There are disabled spaces in the nearest car park in Church Street, 100 yards from the museum.
+• Disabled parking spaces in the nearest car park, Church Street, 100 yards from the Museum.

-It should be acceptable to use the bus bay (unofficially) at the entrance to Grape Lane from Church Street to set down a wheel chair.
-Our entrance is no more than 50 yards up the lane.
+• It is acceptable to use the loading bay in the turning circle at the entrance to Grape Lane from Church Street to set down a wheelchair.
+Our entrance is a few yards up the lane.

 Main Entrance, Reception and Shop

-There are two WCs in the museum.
-One is equipped for disabled use.
+• There are two WCs in the museum, one of which is accessible.